lsst/lsst-texmf/docs/submodule.rst

     git checkout main

 Then pull, edit, commit, push, and merge as usual within the submodule.
-Again, when you commit any changes to your repo, the new submodule hash will be committed as well.
+Again, when you commit any changes to your repo, the new submodule hash should be added and committed as well.

 If you last updated the submodule prior to the default branch transition, you will need to do this first: